alchemy-fr/Phraseanet-Docs/en/FAQ/Media/All-search-operators.rst

 Numerical comparisons
 ---------------------

-It is possible to select documents comparing dates and numbers, for documentary fields typed as Date or Number.
+It is possible to select documents comparing dates and numbers, for fields typed as Date or Number.
-So, the search **date > 14/07/2012** displays the media that have a field labelled date containing a date before the 14th of July 2012.
+So, the search **date > 14/07/2014** displays media that have a field name date containing a date before the 14th of July 2014.

-The comparison operators are : >, <, =, <=, >=, between (the limits are included
+The comparison operators are : >, <, =, <=, >=, between (the limits are
-).
+included).

 The days (DD), months(MM), years (YYYY) can be staggered or separated with a slash /, a dash -, a space.